louismullie/temp-data/markdown_final/cf8059bc-bcf6-c808-e966-a1afe60ffdf2.md

 The primary end point was absolute change from baseline in patient-reported 24-hour average CAF pain intensity as measured using the 100-mm VAS over days 14 to 18 of treatment.
 The VAS has been shown to be a reliable measurement of acute pain and is a validated tool to measure clinically important changes in pain severity.
 The pain score was averaged over days 14 to 18 to minimize the effect of a bowel movement on pain scores on an individual day.

-Secondary end points were as follows: time to improvement in 24-hour average VAS (defined as a decrease of 10 mm and 50% from baseline); patients’ global assessment of treatment at day 21 (last assessed visit day); percentage of responders, defined as patients with a decrease in 24-hour average pain intensity VAS score of ≥10 mm and ≥50% from baseline for treatment days 14 to 18; and absolute change in 24-hour average VAS score at days 7, 14, and 21 (not reported).
+Secondary end points were as follows: time to improvement in 24-hour average VAS (defined as a decrease of 10 mm and 50% from baseline); patients' global assessment of treatment at day 21 (last assessed visit day); percentage of responders, defined as patients with a decrease in 24-hour average pain intensity VAS score of ≥ 10 mm and ≥ 50% from baseline for treatment days 14 to 18; and absolute change in 24-hour average VAS score at days 7, 14, and 21 (not reported).

 Five clinic visits were scheduled (screening and days 0 [randomization], 7, 14, and 21).
 Patient global assessment of 24-hour average pain intensity (VAS score) was obtained on day 0 and daily thereafter at bedtime until the evening before the day 21 assessment.
 Patients completed their final VAS and assessment of therapy on day 21 at the clinic.
 Patients who withdrew early from the study were asked to continue to record VAS scores until day 21.

 Safety assessments included physical examination findings, vital signs (blood pressure and heart rate), orthostatic hypotension assessment, laboratory tests (hematology, serum chemistry, and urinalysis), 12-lead electrocardiograms (ECGs), and AEs and serious AEs.

 Patients were instructed to complete daily diary cards to record time of administration of study medication (NTG ointment and acetaminophen), VAS assessments, number of sitz baths, and incidence and severity of headaches.
-For pain, patients were asked to record their response to the question “What has been your average pain today?”on a VAS at the end of each day.
+For pain, patients were asked to record their response to the question "What has been your average pain today?"on a VAS at the end of each day.

 Statistical analysis